-The average rental price in Lakewood City Center is currently $2,733, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 61.8% of the neighborhoods in Colorado.
+The average rental price in Lakewood City Center is currently $2,711, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 40.1% of Colorado neighborhoods.

 Lakewood City Center is a densely urban neighborhood (based on population density) located in Lakewood, Colorado.